vsergeyev/django-visual/README.md

 Inspired by Borland Delphi.

-Visual tools for working with Django projects (https://www.djangoproject.com)
+Visual tools to work with Django projects (https://www.djangoproject.com)

 ## IDE

-Plan is to have these visual tools:
+IDE offers capabilities and visual tools for:

  * New Project Templates
    * Empty project